prudhviindian/site/README.md

-# PhysioHealth - Professional Physiotherapy Clinic Website
+# PhysioTime - Professional Physiotherapy Clinic Website

 A modern, responsive static website for a physiotherapy clinic built with HTML, CSS, and JavaScript.